Dockbox-OSS/Hartshorn/.github/ISSUE_TEMPLATE/module.md

 ---
 name: Module
-about: If you have a idea for a new module, whether integrated or external, you can use this template
+about: If you have an idea for a new module, whether integrated or external, you can use this template
 title: ''
 labels: 'Type: Module'